Capitol Police lieutenant says he fatally shot Ashli Babbitt during Jan. 6 riot

 U.S. Capitol Police Lt.
-Michael Leroy Byrd admitted in an interview Thursday night he is the previously unidentified officer who fired the shot that killed Jan.
+Michael Leroy Byrd admitted in an interview Thursday night that he is the officer who fired the shot that killed Jan.
 6 protester Ashli Babbitt.

 Authorities have repeatedly declined to identify the officer who shot Babbitt, but Mr. Byrd told NBC News anchor Lester Holt that he decided to come forward to counter misrepresentations about his actions.